devendranaga/programming-in-C-and-Cpp/book.md

 Each function returns only integers, but the program does not work correctly (rounding off errors) when given floating point numbers.
 Writing such generic functions are explained more in C++ templates.

+### Variadic functions

+Variadic functions are the ones that can accept infinite arguments as input to them.

+The header `stdarg.h` contains the macros and helper functions to make variadic functions possible.

 ### Function like macros

 Since we read about macros above, we can rewrite the above functions as follows.